marcuscaisey/lox/README.md

 - declare a [non-blank](#blank-identifier) identifier more than once in the same local scope.
 - use a [non-blank](#blank-identifier) identifier before it has been declared.
-- use a declared identifier which has not been assigned a value (defined).

 #### Variable Declaration

 A variable declaration declares an identifier which can be assigned a value.
-You can optionally assign (define) an initial value to the variable.
+Initially variables have a value of `nil`.
+You can optionally assign (define) a different value to the variable.

 ```lox
 var a;